 Vienna, 1942.
 Adele Von Bron has always known what was expected of her.
 As a prodigy of Vienna’s vast musical heritage, this concert violinist intends to carry on her family's tradition and play with the Vienna Philharmonic.
 But when the Nazis learn that she helped smuggle Jews out of the city, Adele is taken from her promising future and thrust into the horrifying world of Auschwitz.

 The veil of innocence is lifted to expose a shuddering presence of evil, and Adele realizes that her God-given gift is her only advantage; she must play.
 Becoming a member of the Women’s Orchestra of Auschwitz, she fights for survival.
 Adele’s barbed-wire walls begin to kill her hope as the months drag into nearly two years in the camp.
 With surprising courage against the backdrop of murder and despair, Adele finally confronts a question that has been tugging at her heart: Even in the midst of evil, can she find hope in worshipping God with her gift?

 As Sera and William learn more about the subject of the mysterious portrait—Adele—they are reminded that whatever horrors one might face, God’s faithfulness never falters.

 |About the Contributor(s)||Kristy Cambron

 Kristy Cambron has been fascinated with WWII since hearing her grandfather’s stories.
-She holds an Art History degree from Indiana University and works as Communications Consultant.
-Kristy writes WWII and Regency fiction and placed first in the 2013 NTRWA Great Expectations and 2012 FCRW Beacon contests.
-Kristy makes her home in Indiana with her husband and three football-loving sons.
+She holds an Art History degree from Indiana University and has 15 years industry experience as a corporate learning facilitator and communications consultant.
+Kristy writes WWII and Regency fiction.
+She makes her home in Indiana with her husband and three football-loving sons.
 Website: www.kristycambron.com Twitter: @KCambronAuthor Facebook: Kristy-L-Cambron-Author

 |Release Date||Jul 8, 2014|